bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/articles/optimize-vscode.md.md

 How to audit performance
 ------------------------

 You can run the **Developer: Show Running Extensions** command to get the basic stats about the running extensions.
 It sorts the extensions from longest to shortest activation time.
-The time is titled “Startup Activation” if the extension is loaded on startup.
+The time is titled "Startup Activation” if the extension is loaded on startup.

 As you can see from the screenshot, it also gives warnings about performance issues.